 Action items keep you and your team organized by creating a sequence of which tasks need to be completed by which deadlines so that your projects can move forwards and you can continue to add puzzle pieces to your team goals.
 These meeting tasks also hold you and your team members accountable seeing as your teammates are relying on you to deliver on your responsibilities so that they can be effective in completing their assigned tasks on time.
 Lastly, meeting action items are effective in tracking your progress in terms of how close you are to attaining your goals.

-Keep scrolling to read about how to write and manage meeting minutes in the most effective way possible:
+Keep scrolling to read about how to write and manage action items in meeting minutes in the most effective way:

 5 steps to write impactful meeting action items